krailerkm/rcms-2012-sr-project/example_database/README.md

 # Example datas & tables

+For ease in creating a database and accessing data, for example, import all of the following data.
+Choose only 1 type.

 ## How to Import by phpmyADMIN

 Import database and table from example database file choice one type of file.